Gordon White, Baron White of Hull: Early life

 White attended De Aston School in Market Rasen, Lincolnshire.
 He was a Royal Air Force pilot during World War II in clandestine operations in India, Burma and Thailand.
 It was during the war that White became friends with Bill Hanson, British show-jumping star and younger brother of James Hanson.

 Temperamentally and perhaps because of his wartime experiences, after the war White was more interested in having fun than working.
 Possessed of considerable panache, he set himself up as a Hollywood impresario in the early 1950s.
 He was a governor of the British Film Institute, 1982–84.

 Bill Hanson died aged 27 of cancer, leaving his bereaved elder brother James with the duty of carrying on the Hanson business name.
-White became a surrogate brother to James, and was eventually the brains of the Hanson takeover machine.
+White became a surrogate brother to James; his ideas drove Hanson's takeover-driven success.

 Early career

-In 1958 in one of their first business ventures together he and James Hanson hit on the idea of importing jokey American greetings cards, then largely unknown in Britain.
-The business trading as Hanson White became one of Britain's largest suppliers of greeting cards, giftwrap and giftware and was sold to a management buy-out for £10.8m in 1997.
+In 1958, in one of their first business ventures together, he and James Hanson hit on the idea of importing jokey American greetings cards, then largely unknown in Britain.
+The business they created, trading as Hanson White, became one of Britain's largest suppliers of greeting cards, giftwrap and giftware and was sold to a management buy-out for £10.8m in 1997.

-The pair's entry into serious business, and the world of takeovers, came through White's connection to Jim Slater, the accountant turned stock market whizz kid who introduced them to the potential in public company shares.
+The pair's entry into large-scale business, and the world of takeovers, came through White's connection to Jim Slater, the accountant turned highly successful stock market trader who introduced them to the potential in public company shares.
 White and Hanson concentrated on emulating Slater's takeover techniques, building up a public company through acquisitions and disposals.

 By 1964 he and Hanson had started to build up Hanson Trust out of the former Wiles Group.
-Hanson plc turned into one of the largest British-owned conglomerates with annual profits of more than £1.5 billion and a strategy of growth through acquisition.
+Hanson plc became one of the largest British-owned conglomerates, with annual profits of more than £1.5 billion and a strategy of growth through acquisition.
 From 1965 to 1973 White was deputy chairman of Hanson Trust Ltd.